aoakley/cotswoldjam/README.md

 All of my utilities should display a brief, but hopefully comprehensive, usage guide when you pass the parameter --help.

+Furthermore there are loads of comments in the code which should enable you to debug or customise the scripts to your heart's content.
+At the moment these are all Bash scripts, but I might add some Perl or somesuch at a later date.

 ## raspbian-shrink

 This utility is designed to be run on a Debian/Ubuntu PC (not a Raspberry Pi) as part of preparing an SD card image for duplication.